Motions in New York Actions

 Read More: Understanding the Appellate Procedure

-The article "Motions in New York Actions Order to Show Cause & Notice of Motion Explained" is provided as a free educational service by J. Douglas Barics, attorney at law, and does not constitute legal advice.
-Legal advice may only come from a qualified attorney who is familiar with the facts and circumstances of a specific case.
+Disclaimer: The article "Motions in New York Actions Order to Show Cause & Notice of Motion Explained" is provided as a free educational service and does not constitute legal advice.
+For more information see the full disclaimer.